SandroMateo/meal-tracker/README.md

 * Clone this repository

-* Create a .env file in the top level of this directory.

 * Access your terminal and switch into this directory.

+* Enter 'npm-install'

+* Enter 'bower-install'

-* Enter 'npm-install' into the terminal, then enter 'bower-install', then enter "gulp build".
+* Enter "gulp build"

-* Type 'build serve' into the terminal and push enter.
+* Enter "build serve"

 ## Technologies Used